JonLatane/jonline/generated_certs/README.md

 5. Wait for your cert secret to be generated.
 In the default setup, it will appear in `get secret jonline-generated-tls -n jonline` once it's generated.
     * If something goes wrong, `kubectl describe certificate jonline-letsencrypt-cert -n jonline` to see details on what's going on with certificate generation.
 6. `make deploy_be_restart` to use the cert-manager certificates.
+7. You can validate your install with `make test_deploy_be`, just as with an unsecured deployment.
+But now you must specify the domain.
+(By default, it targets your deployed external IP, and your domain cert isn't valid except against the domain it's for.)
+So, simply do `TEST_GRPC_TARGET=be.jonline.io:27707 make test_deploy_be`.

 ## Use certs from another CA
 Perhaps you have a `server.pem` and `server.key` from your own CA. Make sure to specify the domain name you want the certs for (it can be a wildcard).